Gokulrx100/Quizera-Quiz-App/backend/README.md

-# 📚 Quiz App Backend
+# Pollara Quiz App Backend

-This is the backend for the Quiz App, providing REST API endpoints and real-time WebSocket communication.
+This is the backend for Pollara quiz app, providing REST API endpoints and real-time WebSocket communication.

 ---